bcgsc/RNA-Bloom/README.md

 ## Installation :wrench:

-You may either install RNA-Bloom with `conda` run:
+You may either install with conda run:
 ```
 conda install -c bioconda rnabloom
 ```